The Ultimate Guide to Men’s Shirt Collars

 A lesser-seen shirt collar type, the square collar has flat, squared-off tips.
 It’s a throwback style that was big in the early 20th century.

-So next time you’re picking a shirt, don’t just grab the first one you see.
-Think about the collar, because that little detail could be the key to unlocking a whole new level of style.
+So next time you are picking a shirt, do not just grab the first one you see.
+Think about the collar.
+That small detail could be the key to unlocking a whole new level of style.

-And if you’re looking for some guidance on the type of collar that would look right on you, just reach out to your Taelor stylist who is always happy to guide you on how to look your best wherever you go.
+And if you are looking for guidance on the type of collar that would look right on you, reach out to your Taelor stylist.
+We are always happy to help you find the details that make you look your best, wherever you are going.

 Avoid common fashion mistakes and upgrade your style with Taelor!
 A monthly clothing subscription box curated by professional stylists guided by powerful AI tools.
 Transform your wardrobe with professional styling and no shopping or laundry.